oswaldderiemaecker/wordpress-eb-demo/README.md

 The goal of this project is to have an WordPress environment that let you develop, test, package and deploy an immutable WordPress on different environments like staging and production.

-It is based on docker-compose for the local development, [continuousphp](https://continuousphp.com) for building, testing and deploying on Elastic BeanStalk Infrastructure environments.
+It is based on docker-compose for the local development, [continuousphp](https://continuousphp.com) for building, testing and deploying on AWS Elastic BeanStalk Infrastructure environments.

 So let's start!